 Sections of the Spokane River have been placed on the 303(d) list of impaired waters for PCBs based on concentrations measured in fish tissue that exceed criteria for human consumption.
 The Spokane River Regional Toxics Task Force (SRRTTF) developed a "Comprehensive Plan" to identify sources of PCBs and implement control actions to reduce PCB levels in the Spokane River (LimnoTech, 2016).
-This study provides a standardized sampling framework and analyses to establish a baseline of PCB concentrations in fish tissue and can be used to help assess the control actions identified in the Comprehensive Plan to Reduce PCBs in the Spokane River.
+This study provides a standardized sampling framework and analyses to establish a baseline of PCB concentrations in fish tissue and can be used to help assess the control actions identified in the Comprehensive Plan to Reduce PCBs that have been implemented in the Spokane River.

 The study utilizes index reaches that are comparable to past studies while including new reaches with similar hydrology for direct comparison across a geographic range.
-The study reduces bias by limiting the sampling to a single species with similar residence time in the river.
+The study reduces variability by limiting the sampling to a single species with similar residence time in the river.
 Additionally, fish processing and analysis methods will be standardized to provide directly comparable results over time.
 The standardization allows the study to be repeated for use as a "yardstick" to monitor PCB concentrations in fish tissue over time.
-These analyses will provide a direct link to the efficacy of control actions on the bioaccumulation of PCBs in fish tissue in the Spokane River.
+These analyses will provide a direct link to the efficacy of control actions on the bioaccumulation of PCBs in the tissue of Redband Trout in the Spokane River.
+This differs from the objectives of previous studies conducted by the Washington Department of Ecology.